Continence Center/2-B-Dry Program

 To have your child evaluated for incontinence, please:

 - Obtain a referral.
-Most companies will require your child’s primary care provider or pediatrician make a referral to our clinic.
+Most insurance plans will require your child’s primary care provider or pediatrician make a referral to our clinic.

 - Have imaging studies ordered.
 Imaging studies need to be ordered by your child’s primary care provider for: